Bartel-Group/synth_assess/README.md

 - Material generation from input chemical spaces /solidstatesynth/gen

-serves to generate possible reactions to form a target of interest and to compute the selectivity associated with these reactions (/solidstatesynth/selectivity).
-We also offer the mechanism to generate new materials from input chemical spaces (/solidstatesynth/gen) and to compute material energetics using CHGNET and to predict synthesizability using different predictive models  (/solidstatesynth/predict).
-Figures from the reference paper can also be regenerated using this package (/solidstatesynth/plotting)
+serves to generate possible reactions to form a target of interest and to compute the selectivity associated with these reactions (solidstatesynth.selectivity).
+We also offer the mechanism to generate new materials from input chemical spaces (solidstatesynth.gen) and to compute material energetics using CHGNET and to predict synthesizability using different predictive models  (solidstatesynth.predict).
+Figures from the reference paper can also be regenerated using this package (solidstatesynth.plotting)

 # Installation